-The term 'Open Market Operations (OMO)' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Open Market Operations (OMO)' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Open Market Operations are also called by their acronym OMO.
 These describe both the purchasing and selling of open market-based government securities.
 The Federal Reserve central bank of the United States has a committee which engages in these transactions with the goal of expanding or contracting the total quantity of money flowing through the banking system.

 When the Fed buys up instruments, it forces money into the banking system to stimulate growth.
 When it sells its various securities, this has the opposite effect and contracts the economy.
 The idea behind the Federal Reserve’s thinking with this technique is to tweak through manipulating the federal funds rate.
 This rate represents the price for which the banks will loan money to each other.

 This Open Market Operation proves to be the most frequently deployed and highly flexible tool from the toolkit of the Federal Reserve.
 It permits them to both control and implement their monetary policy for America.
 They also work with the reserve requirements for the banks and the discount rate.
 While they have all three tools at their disposal, the buying and selling of government securities proves to be their favorite and also most often deployed tool.
 This permits them to precisely control the amount of bank reserve balances.
 It assists the Federal Reserve in decreasing or increasing the short-term interest rates as they deem to be appropriate for any given time.